-November is one of the best months to visit the north of India – it is not as hot or humid as other months, and the temperature does not plummet at night.
-It is also one of the driest months in the year.
-Plus, one of the most famous festivals is held in Pushkar – the camel fair.
-One of the largest in the world, this fascinating spectacle runs for five days, when around 50,000 camels and cattle are brought to trade.
-Camels are dressed up, raced and entered into beauty pageants, while traders themselves can enter competitions such as ‘longest moustache’.
-Cricket matches are played between the local club and tourists, while markets sell jewellery and material – adding to the colour and variety of this amazing festival.
+November is one of the best months to visit the north of India.
+Although it is one of the driest months, it’s not as hot or humid as other months, nor does the temperature plummet at night.
+In Pushkar, the annual camel fair is held and is one of the largest in the world.
+This fascinating spectacle runs for five days and around 50,000 camels and cattle are brought to trade.
+Camels are dressed up, raced and entered into beauty pageants, while traders themselves can enter competitions like the ‘longest moustache’.
+Cricket matches are played between the local club and tourists, while markets sell jewellery and material, adding to the colour and variety of this amazing festival.

 November is the transition month between the wet and dry season, meaning the rains have just stopped and tourists have not yet started to flow into the country.
-It’s an especially great time to combine the coast with central Mexico – while visitors to the highlands may find it chilly at this time of year.
-Meanwhile, 1 and 2 November host the spectacular Day of the Dead – when spirits of the dead return to earth to be reunited with their loved ones.
-Graveyards become packed with colour and sound, as families gather to decorate the graves and musicians stroll the grounds playing the deceased’s favourite music.
-Street parties and markets are also held: sugar skulls are sold and swapped between friends and family.
+It’s an especially great time to combine the coast with central Mexico, while visitors to the highlands may find it chilly at this time of year.
+Meanwhile, the Day of the Dead festival takes place on 1-2 November, a celebration where spirits of the dead return to earth to be reunited with their loved ones.
+Graveyards become packed with colour and sound as families gather to decorate the graves and musicians stroll the grounds playing the deceased’s favourite music.
+Street parties and markets are also held, sugar skulls are sold and swapped between friends and family.
 Some of the best places to see the celebrations are in Oaxaca and Lake Patzcuaro.